 - LINE reservation link: https://line.me/R/ti/p/@901taiqf

 - Service details: You can directly inform us on LINE about the treatment you want, the desired date, and your budget range.
-We will recommend suitable clinics based on your requirements and assist you with making the reservation.
+We will then recommend suitable clinics and assist you with making the reservation.

-- Target audience: Customers who prefer instant messaging, have specific questions they would like to discuss first, or need assistance with Chinese-Korean translation.
+- Suitable for: Customers who prefer instant messaging, have specific questions they would like to discuss first, or need assistance with Chinese-Korean translation.

-The advantage of booking via LINE is the high efficiency of communication; it allows for one-on-one discussions about your needs and concerns, making it particularly suitable for newcomers who are not familiar with Korean cosmetic treatments and need detailed explanations.
+The advantage of booking through LINE is the high efficiency of communication, allowing for one-on-one discussions about your needs and concerns.
+This option is particularly suitable for newcomers who are not familiar with Korean cosmetic procedures and need detailed explanations.

 Method three: Booking via Gmail email